quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Connection ID {#connection-id}

 QUIC connections are identified by their 64-bit Connection ID.
 All long headers contain a Connection ID.
 Short headers indicate the presence of a Connection ID using the CONNECTION_ID flag.
 When present, the Connection ID is in the same location in all packet headers, making it straightforward for middleboxes, such as load balancers, to locate and use it.

-When a connection is initiated, the client MUST choose a random value and use it as the initial Connection ID until the final value is available.
-The initial Connection ID is a suggestion to the server.
-The server echoes this value in all packets until the handshake is successful (see {{QUIC-TLS}}).
-On a successful handshake, the server MUST select the final Connection ID for the connection and use it in Final Server Cleartext packets.
-This final Connection ID MAY be the one proposed by the client or MAY be a new server-selected value.
-All subsequent packets from the server MUST contain this value.
-On handshake completion, the client MUST switch to using the final Connection ID for all subsequent packets.

-Thus, all Client Cleartext packets, 0-RTT Encrypted packets, and Non-Final Server Cleartext packets MUST use the client's randomly-generated initial Connection ID.
-Final Server Cleartext packets, 1-RTT Encrypted packets, and all short-header packets MUST use the final Connection ID.
+The client MUST choose a random connection ID and use it in Client Initial packets ({{packet-client-initial}}).
+If the client has received any packet from the server, the uses the connection ID it received from the server in that packet.

+When the server receives a Client Initial packet, it chooses a new value for the connection ID and sends that in its response.
+The server can send a new connection ID in either a Version Negotiation packet ({{packet-version}}), a Server Stateless Retry packet ({{packet-server-stateless}}) or a Server Cleartext packet ({{packet-server-cleartext}}).
+The server MAY choose to use the value that the client initially selects.

+A server MUST NOT propose a different connection ID in response to a Client Cleartext packet ({{packet-client-cleartext}}).
+A Client Cleartext packet is only sent after the client has received a connection ID from the server.

 ## Packet Numbers {#packet-numbers}